So, the question ‘why are my legs so fat but I’m skinny’ pops up every now and then, I’ve decided to take out time to answer it today.

 An expert is also needed because if all the lipoedema cells are not completely removed from the affected area, there is a tendency of them growing back and causing further damage.

-Despite not having a cure, lipoedema can be managed using compression garments, MLD (Manual Lymphatic Drainage), and light exercises because any high-intensity exercise will only aggravate the condition.
+Despite not having a cure, lipoedema can be managed using compression garments, MLD (Manual Lymphatic Drainage), dietary supplements like Garcinia extra can help, and light exercises because any high-intensity exercise will only aggravate the condition.